U.S. Ex-Im Bank weighs loan to major India coal project

 This opened the window for the India project to apply for an Ex-Im loan guarantee.

-The coal project being reviewed by the bank is a 4,000 MW integrated power plant and coal mines located in Jharkand.
+The coal project being reviewed by the bank is a 4,000 MW integrated power plant and coal mines located in India's Jharkand state in northeastern India.

 It had initially been proposed by India's government as part of a strategy to add an additional 100,000 megawatts of generation capacity by 2017.
 Residents surrounding the coal mining and power project have protested against it.